 Laurie Dhue is the only anchor to have hosted shows on the three primary cable news networks: CNN, MSNBC, and Fox News.
 She spent nearly eight years at Fox News, where she hosted the highly rated Fox Report weekend edition and appeared weekly on The O'Reilly Factor and Geraldo at Large.
 During her tenure at Fox News, Dhue reported extensively from the Middle East, including Jordan, Israel, the West Bank, and Gaza.
 She also served as the voice of the official launch of Fox News Radio and anchored evening news updates for several years.

-In her 21-year career, Dhue has interviewed countless international leaders as well as politicians, celebrities, and newsmakers.
+In her 24-year career, Dhue has interviewed countless international leaders as well as politicians, celebrities, and newsmakers.
 She has covered every major news event since the early 1990s as a writer, producer, reporter, and anchor.
-She has moderated discussions on a wide variety of foreign and domestic topics, including a panel at the United Nations, and has given speeches at numerous symposiums and universities.

 A person in long-term recovery from alcoholism and drug addiction, Dhue has worked with the White House Office of National Drug Control Policy (ONDCP).
 She is also a member of the Caron Foundation’s New York Advisory Board and the board of the National Youth Recovery Foundation.